abhineet123/Deep-Learning-for-Tracking-and-Detection/all_papers.md

         - Fully Automatic, Real-Time Vehicle Tracking for Surveillance Video crv17.pdf
         - MOT16 A Benchmark for Multi-Object Tracking ax16_5.pdf
         - MOTChallenge 2015 Towards a Benchmark for Multi-Target Tracking ax15_8.pdf
+        - WILDTRACK A Multi-camera HD Dataset for Dense Unscripted Pedestrian Detection_cvpr18.pdf
+    - segmentation/
+        - The SYNTHIA Dataset A Large Collection of Synthetic Images for Semantic Segmentation of Urban Scenes cvpr16.pdf
+    - single_object_tracking/
+        - LaSOT A High-quality Benchmark for Large-scale Single Object Tracking ax1809.07845.pdf
+        - LaSOT A High-quality Benchmark for Large-scale Single Object Tracking ax190327 cvpr19.pdf
+        - Long-term Tracking in the Wild A Benchmark ax180810_eccv18.pdf
+        - Need for Speed A Benchmark for Higher Frame Rate Object Tracking_iccv17.pdf
+        - TrackingNet A Large-Scale Dataset and Benchmark for Object Tracking in the Wild ax1803.10794 eccv18.pdf
+        - TrackingNet A Large-Scale Dataset and Benchmark for Object Tracking in the Wild_eccv18.pdf
+        - UAV123 A Benchmark and Simulator for UAV Tracking eccv16 supp.pdf
+        - UAV123 A Benchmark and Simulator for UAV Tracking eccv16.pdf
+    - video_detection/
+        - YouTube-BoundingBoxes A Large High-Precision Human-Annotated Data Set for Object Detection in Video ax170324.pdf
 - deblurring/
     - Blind Image Deblurring Using Dark Channel Prior  cvpr16.pdf
     - DeblurGAN Blind Motion Deblurring Using Conditional Adversarial Networks ax1804_cvpr18.pdf